 • If you feel uncomfortable or unsafe at any point during the ride, do not be afraid to exit the vehicle early.
 Ask the driver to pull over at a public place, like a busy gas station, grocery store, or shopping center, and end your ride early.

-If you suffered an injury or an act of violence while riding in an Uber or Lyft, you are not alone.
+If you suffered an injury or an act of violence while riding in a Rideshare or Lyft, you are not alone.
 Many passengers have experienced assault, harassment, and other dangerous situations while riding in a rideshare vehicle – and depending on the circumstances of the incident, you may be eligible for financial compensation.
-Contact an Uber and Lyft assault attorney to discuss your rideshare lawsuit and to begin the filing process.
+Call a Rideshare and Lyft assault attorney to discuss your rideshare lawsuit and to begin the filing process.